FinancialhouseDevops/devops-homework/README.md

 * After running ```docker-compose up``` everything should be up and running in one shot
 * We expect to reach the application on ```https://localhost/home```
 * Compose File format 3.x should be used.
+* Container images should a as small as possible in size.

 ## Notes: